Laxdæla saga: Geirmund the Noisy

+Aud Breeches

+Bróka-Auðr ('Aud Breeches') is the first wife of Þórðr Ingunarsson before he marries Guðrún.
+He and Guðrún conspire that he will divorce Auðr on the pretext that she wears men's breeches.
+When the divorce is announced, Auðr expresses satisfaction that she is now single, but later makes a night-time expedition to the home of Þórðr and Guðrún and strikes Þórðr with a sword.

 Characterization

 Thorstein Veblen finds certain religious references in the story to be intrusive.
 He notes that Kjartan "comes to be depicted as a sanctimonious acolyte given to prayer, fasting and pious verbiage; instead of being a wilful spoiled child, vain and sulky, of a romantic temper and endowed with exceptional physical beauty, such as the run of the story proclaims him".
 Similarly, he finds it jarring that Guðrún, "a beautiful vixen, passionate, headstrong, self-seeking and mendacious, is dutifully crowned with the distinction of having been the first nun and anchorite in Iceland, having meritoriously carried penance and abnegation to the outer limit of endurance".

 Ármann Jakobsson objects to interpretations that focus on Guðrún's good looks and glamour, and instead he draws attention to the emphasis that the saga places on her intellect.
 He points out that in the account of her dream interpretation when she is fourteen years old she carries on a lengthy conversation with a sage.